luanlabs/wagent-interface/README.md

 ### Contributing:

 We welcome contributions from anyone looking to enhance Wagent.
 Simply fork the repository, make your changes, and submit a pull request.
-Reach out to us at [support@wagent.io](mailto:support@wagent.io) for any queries.
+Reach out to us at [support@wagent.app](mailto:support@wagent.app) for any queries.

 ### License: